angeldollface/luhny.rs/README.markdown

 ### COMMAND LINE

-once you have the `luhny` executable on your path, you can run the following commands:
+Once you have the `luhny` executable on your path, you can run the following commands:

 - Get version info: